bbchung/clighter8/README.md

 # Intro

 Clighter8 is a server-client architecture Vim plugin, implemented with Vim channel api.
-It integrates with [clang][clang] and provides following functions currently:
+It integrates with [clang][clang] and provides following features currently:
 * On-the-fly, highly customized syntax highlight
 * Rename-refactor
-* Compilation database support
+* Intelligent compilation database supporting
-* A function to to integrate with clang-format.py
+* Integrate with clang-format.py
 * A color scheme for Clighter8

 # Requirements